 As shocking as it may seem, there is no native way to block websites on Chrome.
 Why Google hasn’t come up with a solution is beyond us, but there are some ways to keep computers from accessing websites.
 Here’s a quick guide that will show you how to block websites on Chrome.

-Block websites on Chrome using the Block Site extension
+Block websites on Chrome using extensions

 One solution is using Block Site.
 With Block Site you can blacklist adult-oriented pages, as well as selectively pick sites you don’t want accessed.
 One can even block content by keywords or during specific times.
 The extension can sync with mobile devices and keep your whole family’s devices safe.